F5Networks/f5-aws-cloudformation-v2/examples/quickstart/README.md

 ## BIG-IP Versions

-These templates have been tested and validated with the following versions of BIG-IP.
+These templates have only been explicitly tested and validated with the following versions of BIG-IP.

 | BIG-IP Version | Build Number |
 | --- | --- |
 | 16.1.0 | 0.0.19 |
 | 14.1.4.4 | 0.0.4 |

+These templates leverage Runtime-Init, which requires BIG-IP Versions 14.1.2.6 and up, and are assumed compatible to work.

 ## Documentation